MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-You can manage which users can access to a SharePoint site and its content with the restricted access control feature using either [SharePoint admin center](/sharepoint/get-started-new-admin-center) or [PowerShell](../SharePointServer/sharepoint-powershell.md).
+You can manage access to a SharePoint site and its content with the restricted access control feature using either [SharePoint admin center](/sharepoint/get-started-new-admin-center) or [PowerShell](../SharePointServer/sharepoint-powershell.md).

 As a [SharePoint administrator](sharepoint-admin-role.md), you can apply site access restriction to your organization and then manage the feature for individual sites by specifying the group holding users who will have access.
 Users not in the group can't access the site or its content, even if they had prior permissions or a shared link.
 This policy applies to Microsoft 365 group-connected, Teams-connected, and non-group connected sites.